carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   It makes it easier to draw on C++ intuitions, because all the concepts have strong counterparts in C++.
--   The prefix `.` on imported name paths can help increase readability by making it clear they're from imports.
+-   The prefix `.` on imported name paths can help increase readability by making it clear they're from imports, so long as those imports aren't from the current top-level namespace.
+-   Making the `.` optional for imports from the current top-level namespace eliminates the boilerplate character when calling within the same library.

 Disadvantages:

 -   The use of a leading `.` to mark absolute paths may conflict with other important uses, such as designated initializers and named parameters.
 -   Declines an opportunity to align code and name organization with package distribution.
+    -   Alignment means that if a developer sees `package Foo library("Bar");`, they know installing a package `Foo` will give them the library.
+        Declining this means that users seeing `library "Foo/Bar"`, they will still need to do research as to what package contains `Foo/Bar` to figure out how to install it because that package may not be named `Foo`.
     -   Package distribution is a
         [project goal](/docs/project/goals.md#language-tools-and-ecosystem), and
         cannot be avoided indefinitely.
-    -   This also means multiple packages may contribute to the same top-level namespace, which would prevent things like tab-completion in IDEs from optimizing based on the knowledge that modified code cannot add to a given top-level namespace.
+    -   This also means multiple packages may contribute to the same top-level namespace, which would prevent things like tab-completion in IDEs from optimizing based on the knowledge that modified packages cannot add to a given top-level namespace.
+        -   For example, if a user is editing a package `Foo`, package boundaries would mean they could not add to namespace `Bar`.
+Under this alternative, that guarantee only exists at library granularity, meaning that IDEs will need to be able to combine information from multiple packages to determine which libraries contribute to namespace `Bar`.
 -   The string prefix enforcement between `library` and `namespace` forces duplication between both, which would otherwise be handled by `package`.
 -   For the common case of packages with a matching namespace name, increases